What’s the weather forecast for this year’s Glastonbury festival?

 Glastonbury weather watch: What’s the forecast for Worthy Farm?

-Glastonbury 2022 is just two weeks away, with the iconic music festival set to go ahead after two years of pandemic-related cancellations.
+Glastonbury 2022 is less than two weeks away, with the iconic music festival set to go ahead after two years of pandemic-related cancellations.

 Billie Eilish, Paul McCartney and Kendrick Lamar are headlining the weekend, with hundreds of other acts lined up across the festival’s many stages.

-While the festival is still weeks away, weather experts have already predicted what the weather is likely to be like in Worthy Farm during the five-day event.
+While the festival is taking place later this month, weather experts have already predicted what the weather is likely to be like in Worthy Farm during the five-day event.

 You can see below for a rundown of what the weather is forecasted to be throughout the Glastonbury period, per Accuweather.
-It should be noted that predictions this far in advance are much less likely to be accurate than forecasts made within a two-week or week-long timeframe.
+It should be noted that predictions are still likely to change over the course of the next week.

-Wednesday 22 June will reportedly be mostly sunny, with temperatures of up to 18 degrees.
+Wednesday 22 June will reportedly be mostly cloudy, with temperatures of up to 17 degrees.

-Friday 24 June is predicted to be cloudy with a spell of mist, with temperatures of up to 18 degrees.
+Friday 24 June will feature a spell of rain in the morning, with temperatures of up to 18 degrees.

-Saturday 25 June is forecasted to be mostly sunny, with temperatures of up to 18 degrees.
+Saturday 25 June is forecasted light rain in the morning, with temperatures of up to 18 degrees.

-Sunday 26 June will reportedly also be mostly sunny, with temperatures coming up to 18 degrees.
+Sunday 26 June will reportedly be cloudy with a thunderstorm and temperatures coming up to 17 degrees.

 This list will be updated as and when more accurate forecasts are available.